skupperproject/skupper/test/integration/performance/README.md

 #### Postgres

-Uses pgbench to benchmark number of transactions per second agains a postgres server.
+Uses pgbench to benchmark number of transactions per second against a postgres server.

 #### Redis